Interstate Travel within the United States

 Each state has its own requirements for pet entry.
 Most states require a Certificate of Veterinary Inspection ("health certificate") and current rabies vaccination.

 For more information, consult the USDA APHIS pet travel site and your veterinarian.

 - A Certificate of Veterinary Inspection (CVI) is required, issued no more than 30 days prior to entry.
 This certificate must state: "This animal has not been exposed to rabies nor has rabies been diagnosed within a radius of 50 miles within the past six months."

 - For animals four months and older, current rabies vaccination required according to manufacturer´s instructions (1 or 3 year vaccine).

 - California does not require CVIs for dogs or cats.

-- A Certificate of Veterinary Inspection and current rabies vaccination is required to enter Alaska.
+- A CVI and current rabies vaccination is required to enter Alaska.
 Read their requirements here.

 - Hawaii has quarantine and health requirements for arriving pets that you should plan well in advance for.